friimaind/pi-hole-droid/README.md

 If you want to contribute to this project and make it better, your help is very welcome! :)

+## App permissions

+The app could scan the QR Code of your Pi-hole to retrieve the token.
+This function uses the camera of your smartphone so this is the reason why the app needs the **camera permission**.

 ## License

 This project is licensed under the terms of the [GNU General Public License v2.0](LICENSE).